philip-khor/blogdown_source/content/post/2019-05-04-my-first-package-bnmr.md

 ## Vectorise

 The BNM API allows the user to access some variables with daily measures.
 Ideally, bnmr functions should be vectorised, so that I could simply call `interest_rate(year = 2019)` and obtain interest rates throughout 2019.
 However, the daily API endpoints only have three options - do not specify anything, specify date, or specify year/month combination.
-To obtain interest rates in a given year, therefore, one would have to make the following GET requests:
+To obtain interest rates in a given year, you would have to make the following GET requests:

 - GET interest-rate/year/2019/month/1
 - GET interest-rate/year/2019/month/2
 - GET interest-rate/year/2019/month/3
 - GET interest-rate/year/2019/month/4

 Right now `interest_rate(year = 2019)` works.
-The API seems to have a very low request limit, such that with a few attempts I run into a HTTP 429 error.
+The API seems to have a very low request limit.
+After a few attempts I run into a HTTP 429 error.

 I sloppily included some preliminary vectorisation code in `opr()`, which returns the overnight policy rate.
 However, place too many simultaneous API calls and the API will stop responding.
-Right now, I simply add a short time stop in between calls.
+Right now, I add a short time stop in between calls.

 Moving forward, I'll be working on [exposing errors within vectorised operations](https://gist.github.com/stephlocke/dc72be42e39997bef894dfc95b67fd8a).